-- Love Our Neighborhood Day, Saturday May 30, 2015 - Golden Gate neighborhood in North Oakland and Southwest Berkeley neighborhood will once again take over San Pablo Avenue from Ashby to Stanford
+- Love Our Neighborhood Day, Saturday May 30, 2015 – Golden Gate neighborhood in North Oakland and Southwest Berkeley neighborhood once again took over San Pablo Avenue from Ashby to Stanford

 - Love Our Lake Day, Sunday September 20, 2015 – A celebration of open streets around Lake Merritt from the Pergola to Snow Park, with a special collaboration with the pedal-powered Bicycle Music Festival

 - Sunday Streets Berkeley, Sunday October 18, 2015 – Cycling, strolling, dancing and playing on Shattuck Avenue from Rose to Haste